Carmelo Anthony Wishes Wife La La A Happy 10-Year Anniversary On Instagram

 Carmelo Anthony wanted La La Anthony and the rest of his millions of followers to know how much she means to him in honor of their 10th wedding anniversary.

-Although the couple has reportedly been estranged since last year, but that didn’t stop Carmelo from commemorating the day he tied the knot to the mother of his son.
-Carmelo posted a photo of only La La, which you can see here.
-In the snap which you can see here, La La wore a red gown that showed off her thighs and legs.
-As she sat on a gold chair with her legs crossed, La La was at the center of an array of violet flowers with two Egyptian figures on each side of the location.
-She styled her hair in a low ponytail and appeared to have on light makeup as she stared directly at the camera.
+Although the couple has reportedly been estranged since last year, that didn’t stop Carmelo from commemorating the day he tied the knot to the mother of his son.
+He posted a photo of La La, which you can see here.

+In the snap, La La wore a red gown that showed off her thighs and legs, as she sat on a gold chair with her legs crossed.
+La La was at the center of an array of violet flowers with two Egyptian figures on each side of the location.
+She styled her hair in a low ponytail and appeared to wear light makeup as she stared directly at the camera.

 “Real love is knowing your weaknesses and not taking advantage of them.
 Knowing your flaws and accepting who they are,” Carmelo captioned the photo.
 “When love is real, it finds a way.
 Love is not a feeling; it’s not words.
 It’s an action that One decides to take.
 HAPPY 10Yr ANNIVERSARY My Luv @lala.”

-Following his post, Carmelo received more than 190,000 likes underneath his post.
+Carmelo received more than 190,000 likes on his post.
 The NBA star also received over 1,000 comments wishing him and La La a happy anniversary.

 “Happy anniversary mom and dad!!” one fan exclaimed.